pagkly/MagiskOnWaydroid/README.md

 ## Text Guide

-1. Star (if you like) and fork this repo
 1. Go to the **Action** tab in your forked repo
     ![Action Tab](https://docs.github.com/assets/images/help/repository/actions-tab.png)
 1. In the left sidebar, click the **Build WSA** workflow.